prangunj23/prangunj23.github.io/README.md

 - [ ] We will have to eventually make css files for each page
 - [x] Fix [thing]

+### JS todo list
+> We can make our page interactive with JS libraries

 ### General todo list